uva-engineering-decision-analysis/Langley_Freddie/README.md

 •	Provide a drug option that meets the threshold clinical standard •To choose the drug that meets the standard of clinical care at the lowest cost.
 ## Expectations
-After the model has been executed, I am expecting to be provided a predicted drug treatment option that first satisfies the A!C followed with a filtered option.
+After the model has been executed, I am expecting to be provided a predicted drug treatment option that first satisfies the A1C followed with a filtered option.
 Finally, a single option that is the cheapest for the required A1C.

 # Results
 Currently there aren’t any results.